zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 {% endhint %}

 {% hint style="info" %}
-Quantization Aware Training is somewhat slower thant normal training.
+Quantization Aware Training is somewhat slower than normal training.
 QAT introduces quantization during both the forward and backward passes.
 The quantization process is inefficient on GPUs as its computational intensity is low with respect to data transfer time.
 {% endhint %}